dterstege/XLSX_Splitter/README.md

 2. Hit 'Run'
 3. Select the .xlsx file that you want to split using the GUI
 4. That's it!
+     * .csv files will populate within the same directory as the .xlsx file being split
+     * .xlsx file will not be altered during this process

 ## Developer Information